Injuries4 min readJanuary 22, 2020

-hamstring injury.
+Last week in clinic an elite level sprinter visited me for advice on suspected hamstring injury.
 This is a very common injury I see in footballers and track athletes so I will use this case study to discuss the best management for hamstring tears.

-Where are the Hamstring muscles and why are they important?
+Where are the Hamstring muscles and why are they important

 The hamstrings are a highly complex system of large muscles positioned at the back of the thigh.
 There are actually 4 separate areas of the hamstring muscles as shown in diagram below.

-down the leg as it is accelerates forward by the strong quadriceps muscles, not just bend the knee as commonly described in rehabilitation videos.
+They are very important for any sports that involve fast explosive sprinting activities.
+The most important function of the hamstrings is actually to slow down the leg as it is accelerates forward by the strong quadriceps muscles, not just bend the knee as commonly described in rehabilitation videos.
 This has very important implications when it comes to rehabilitation exercises as described later.

 The most common scenario I see in clinic is the patient describes instant severe pain, often combined with an audible popping sound during a sprint movement.
-The most common areas to develop pain are one of 3 regions as shown by the arrows below:

 What to do in the initial stages?